Who's behind Monoki?

 A sense of mortality I guess.
 Video production could possibly be my final big career shift.
 If I chose to call myself Paul Mumford Media (as I did for a while), that's all on me.
 I want everything I've learned (and it's quite a bit) to continue without me.

 This doesn't mean I'm ready to hang up my many hats, far from it.
 I'll keep doing this stuff for as long as my body will allow me to.
-Why would I want to retire to a golf course when I love doing this and I can't stand golf?
+Why would I want to retire to a golf course when I love what I do.
+I have literally nothing to retire from ... and I can't stand golf.

 My daughter Kyra loves all this filming stuff too.
 She's really only just starting to make a life after graduating with honours as a film maker and digital creator.
+But she has been my assistant director on several music videos.
 Regardless of the adventures in store for her, she now has a ready made business that she can take with her.

 What's next?

 A documentary as it turns out.
-Last year while chatting with award winning soul singer Nate James, who I work a lot with, we discussed an idea which has now turned into a three part documentary currently being pitched to all the major TV companies.
-Amazingly quite a few of them are making some quite serious noises.
+While chatting with award winning soul singer Nate James, (who I work a lot with) we discussed an idea which has now turned into a three part documentary currently being pitched to all the major TV companies.
+Amazingly quite a few of them are making some positive noises.

-Aside from that I'm still making music videos, filming concerts and producing corporate work as well as managing and advising on marketing for a few companies, But I love to teach too.
+Aside from that I'm still making music videos, filming concerts and producing corporate work as well as managing and marketing for a few musicians and companies,